 Jonique R. Childs is an assistant professor in the College of Education Student Development program.
-She has completed her Ph.D. in Counselor Education and Supervision from the University of Iowa.
+She received her Ph.D. in Counselor Education and Supervision from the University of Iowa.

 Dr. Child's research investigates the psychosocial needs of students that identify as First-Generation in K-12 and post-secondary education.

 Her research seeks to systematically examine the personal, social, emotional, academic, and career attainment of post-secondary education of first-generation college students of color and the interconnectedness of mental well-being with an emphasis in help seeking behaviors and attitudes for personal counseling and career services.
 Jonique's research areas of interest include career development and decision-making, multicultural education, cultural competency, social justice advocacy practices, leadership characteristics, and mental health awareness.